The Team That Will Help You Help Your Child Succeed

 “When kids connect with understanding what they read using their visualization skills, the world opens up for them!
 Being a part of their lives when that happens is magical.
 Creating an environment where students WANT to learn is what 3D Learner is all about.

-Julie Halpert, M.Ed, NBCT Lead Trainer and Co-Developer of 3D Learner
+Julie Halpert, M.Ed, NBCT Director of 3D Learner North Carolina, Lead Trainer and Co-Developer of 3D Learner

 is the original 3D Learner.
 Julie has been the heart of the 3D Learner program since the beginning.
 Recognizing the importance of integrating the emotional, social, movement, memory, and visualization skills to build a solid foundation for learning and achieving reading comprehension, she has been trained in all of these areas to help students.
 Her drive to always help kids achieve success has resulted in her reaching her goal of “being the teacher she never had!”